 According to study models used (Fig. 4), a significant number of publications focused on physical aspects (48.10%) such as pollutants and risk towards natural hazards (Buggy & Tobin 2008; Dominick et al. 2018).
 The second most frequent study model was biological, centered on specific species (21.94%).
 In this group, birds were the most studied (e.g. Kalinowski & Johnson 2010, studying a suburban bird community; Sainz-Borgo et al. 2016, studying the house sparrow; Blight et al. 2019, studying an urban-nesting gull population).
 Invertebrates were the second most studied group including marine (Galimany et al. 2013; Eddy & Roman 2016); and terrestrial species (Bizzo et al. 2010, Reyes-López & Carpintero 2014).
 While other marine species such as fishes received less attention, some noticeable examples include the study by Bolton et al. (2017) of fish communities.
 Studies centered on specific ecosystems (Ehrenfeld 2000, Branoff 2017) or social-eco-technological systems showed less than 10 articles published.
 Foremost among these are those on eco-cities (e.g.Wong 2011).
+This evidence indicates that study models have been frequently replicated.
+The dominance of certain study models has allowed progress in the field on certain issues.
+But at the same time, there are some fields that have not progressed at all such as those that include organisms like algae or marine microorganism.

 Most of the articles published in coastal urban ecology have been developed in large cities of 1 to 5 million inhabitants (41%), while other city categories do not exceed 18%.
 More than 55% of articles were carried out in cities with more than 1 million people, including very large cities such as Los Angeles in USA (Barcelona 1979), Osaka in Japan (Yamazaki et al 2007), Tianjin in China (Peng et al. 2011), Bangkok in Thailand (Burnett et al. 2007), and megacities with more than 10 million people such as Shanghai in China (Li et al. 2018), Tokyo in Japan (Krishnan et al. 2019), New York in USA (Washburn et al. 2013), Buenos Aires in Argentina (Cardo et al. 2014).
 Coastal areas with less than 100,000 inhabitants presented only 10% of articles.
 These are dominated by articles from the USA (e.g. Kalinowski & Johnson 2010, Wolsko & Marino 2016).
+There is a clear focus on large cities and important knowledge gaps remain in studying urbanization processes and differences associated to growth of smaller cities and the social-ecological complexities they confront.